Michael Imperioli as Christopher Moltisanti, Jersey mob associate and aspiring screenwriter

 The sport coat has a welted breast pocket and straight flapped hip pockets, although the flaps often tuck inside the pocket to show only the jetting.
 The lining of the jacket is an ornate gold paisley, and there are also inner pockets that close on a single button.
 In the brief shot of the lining and inside pocket, we are also given a glimpse of the manufacturer’s label.
 It’s too blurry for me to detect a name, but perhaps someone more eagle-eyed (or familiar) can make it out.

-There is a small loop on the back of the jacket about an inch or so beneath the collar that resembles the “locker loop” seen on some original frat-tastic oxford button-down shirts.
+There is a small loop on the back of the jacket about an inch or so beneath the collar that resembles the “locker loop” seen on some original Ivy oxford shirts.
 The purpose of this fabric ring on the shirts was to permit wearers to hang the shirt in a locker by the loop to prevent wrinkling.

-I’m not sure what purpose this serves on this particular sport coat, as the wearer should know better than to hang it by the ring inside a locker.
+I’m not sure what purpose this serves on this particular sport jacket, as the wearer should know better than to hang it by the ring inside a locker.
 It’s especially interesting given their connotation as “fairy loops” (or worse) that such a masculinity-driven person like Christopher would have one on his jacket.

 Christopher always pairs his red sport coat with a pair of black flat front trousers that have on-seam side pockets and plain-hemmed bottoms.
 They are worn with a standard black leather belt that closes in the front through a silver-toned rectangular clasp.